nology-tech/augusta-group-two-app/README.md

     }
 ```

-- An EC2 instance was launched, following a success Packer build
+- An EC2 instance was launched, following a success Packer build/image
 - In order to confirm proper provisioning by ansible, I ssh into the machine and ran `node --version`, which returned the node version as requested in playbook.yml

 ## Next steps